Screening effect of plasma flow on the resonant magnetic perturbation penetration in tokamak based on two-fluid model: Simulation results

 In order to further verify our conjecture, the effect of resistivity $\eta$ is then investigated.
-For a larger $\eta$, it turns out that the oscillation phenomenon disappears and the island width recovers as illustrated in figure \ref{fig11} (upper left).
+For a larger $\eta$, it turns out that the oscillation phenomenon disappears and the island width recovers as illustrated in figure \ref{fig12} (a).
 It can be easily understood through equation (\ref{eq2}).
 Since $\eta$ is a diffusive term , the effect of $\delta\nabla_\parallel p$ term, stabilizing the island and causing the oscillation, can be diffused to some extent with the increasing $\eta$, in much the same way as viscosity $\nu$ in the vorticity equation stabilizing the oscillation of rotation.
-In other words, the oscillation phenomenon is a result of the competition of the two terms $\delta\nabla_\parallel p$ and $\eta(j-j_b)$.
-For the same reason, a smaller bootstrap current fraction $f_b$ can remove the oscillation by making the $\eta(j-j_b)$ term larger, shown in figure \ref{fig11} (upper right).
-As the ratio of parallel to perpendicular transport coefficient $\chi_\parallel/\chi_\perp$ is crucial to the process of pressure evolution, the effect of different $\chi_\parallel$ and $\chi_\perp$ values are studied.
-In figure \ref{fig11} (lower left and right), the temporal evolution of the island width is plotted for different $\chi_\parallel$ and $\chi_\perp$.
+In other words, the oscillation phenomenon is a result of the competition of the two terms $\delta\nabla_\parallel p$ and $\eta(j-j_{\rm b})$.
+For the same reason, a smaller bootstrap current fraction $f_{\rm b}$ can remove the oscillation by making the $\eta(j-j_{\rm b})$ term larger, shown in figure \ref{fig12} (b).
+As the ratio of parallel to perpendicular transport coefficients $\chi_\parallel/\chi_\perp$ is crucial to the process of pressure evolution, the effects of different $\chi_\parallel$ and $\chi_\perp$ values are studied.
+In figure \ref{fig12} (c) and (d), the temporal evolution of the island width is plotted for different $\chi_\parallel$ and $\chi_\perp$.
 The results are intuitive, i.e. a smaller $\chi_\parallel$ or larger $\chi_\perp$ can eliminate the oscillation.
 This is because a smaller $\chi_\parallel/\chi_\perp$ can lower the energy transport level along the magnetic field lines, which would reduce the variation of $\delta\nabla_\parallel p$ term when the size of magnetic island changes.